Genivia/ugrep/README.md

   displays a matched input line again for each additional pattern match.
 This option is particularly useful with option `-c` to report the total number of pattern matches per file instead of the number of lines matched per file.
-- **ugrep** option `-D, --devices=ACTION` is `skip` by default, instead of `read`.
+- Option `-D, --devices=ACTION` is `skip` by default, instead of `read`.
 This prevents unexpectedly hanging on named pipes in directories that are recursively searched, as may happen with GNU/BSD grep that `read` devices by default.
 - **ugrep** always assumes UTF-8 locale to support Unicode, e.g.
   `LANG=en_US.UTF-8`, whereas grep is locale-sensitive.